Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 We ran a real FanDuel featured parlay through our calculator.
 The result: a 24% hidden markup.
 Here's exactly how sportsbooks construct these bets—and what they don't want you to see.

-So we did something simple: we took one of these featured parlays and ran it through our Parlay Calculator to see what the fair odds actually were.
+So we took one of these featured parlays and ran it through our Parlay Calculator to see what the fair odds actually were.

 The result wasn't close.